XP-NETWORK/xpjs/README.md

     "0x...." // The public key of the NFT owner in a web3 chain );

-  // Elrond:
+  // MetaversX:
   const metaversxNfts = await factory.nftList(
     metaversx, // The chain of interest
-    "erd1...." // The public key of the NFT owner in Elrond );
+    "erd1...." // The public key of the NFT owner in MetaversX );

   // Tron: